flagcamp-pegasus/TravelPlanner/README.md

 json for register/login should be consistent with Jupiter

-### Part 0.
-Overview
-*Objective*
-- This website provides 15 alpha cities travel plans.(phase 1: hardcode the city information)
-- Users can create one city to make a day by day travel plans upto 15 days.
-- Users can select interest points from different categories for each city.
-- Users can order, delete the selected interest points.
-The website can generate travel plans by day based on the order of the selection.
-- The website can also autogenerate travel plans by day based on the selected interest points.

-*note*
-All the bolded words refers one location on the website.

 ### Part 1.
 Overview
 *Objective*
 - This website provides 15 alpha cities travel plans.